replicatedhq/docs/docs/packaging-an-application/events-and-orchestration.md

 container to start.

 ## Timeouts
-The `timeout` parameter must be an integer and indicates the number of seconds an event has to execute before a timeout is initiated.
+{{< version version="2.3.0" >}} The `timeout` parameter must be an integer and indicates the number of seconds an event has to execute before a timeout is initiated.
 If the event does not execute before the timeout is reached, then an error will show in the UI and the event sequence will terminate.
 By default the `timeout` option will be set to 10 minutes.
 Setting the `timeout` parameter to -1 will disable the timeout feature.